A Heist with Markiplier: Plot

-If the assistant chooses the helicopter, they find themselves unable to fly it and are sent to Happy Trails Penitentiary, a rehabilitation-focused prison.
+If the assistant chooses the helicopter, they are sent to a rehabilitation prison.
 The assistant can attempt to gain respect from the guards or the prisoners.
-If they attempt to suck up to the guards, they find themselves unsuccessful and try to do it on their own.
-In one of the resulting endings, the box contains a fairy that grants wishes, but is confiscated by a prison guard (Boggs) due to its annoying cries of "Listen!".
-In another ending, Mark is ambushed by Bubba (Muyskens), an undercover federal marshal, who reveals his true name to be Bob.
-If the assistant shoots Bob, he takes off a mask to reveal that he was really Wade (Barnes).
+If they attempt the former, they find themselves unsuccessful and try to do it on their own.
+In one of the resulting endings, the box contains a fairy that grants wishes, but is confiscated by a prison guard due to its noise.
+In another ending, Mark is ambushed by Bob, an undercover federal marshal.
+If the assistant shoots Bob, he takes off a mask to reveal that he is actually Wade.
 Mark is then shot by the real Bob, who then reveals that the assistant was also Wade all along.
-The assistant can also open the box, sending them back in time to the beginning.
-Briefly investigating a human shaped hole, but deciding against entering reverses the roles of Bob and Wade, and travelling back in time then results in the assistant being interviewed by "Wilford Warfstache".
-Entering the human-shaped tunnel slowly deforms the assistant, a reference to The Enigma of Amigara Fault.
-If they attempt to gain the respect of the prisoners, Mark is immediately punched through a wall upon mentioning escaping.
-A musical number ensues, led by an inmate named Yancy, explaining that none of the prisoners desire to leave.
-The assistant is then asked if they still wish to do so.
-If they do not want to leave, they end killing another inmate to ensure that they will receive a life sentence.
-If they wish to leave, Yancy offers his assistance in their escape.
+The assistant may also open the box, sending them back to the beginning.
+Refusing to enter a human-shaped hole reverses the roles of Bob and Wade, and travelling back in time results in the assistant being interviewed.
+Entering the hole, meanwhile, slowly deforms the assistant.
+If they attempt to gain the respect of the prisoners, inmate Yancy explains that none of the prisoners desire to leave, and asks if they still wish to leave.
+If they do not want to, they kill another inmate to achieve a life sentence.
+If they do wish to, Yancy offers assistance.

-If the assistant chooses the car, Mark tells the assistant that the car broke down amid a ride.
+If the assistant chooses the car instead of the helicopter, Mark tells the assistant that the car broke down amid a ride.
 He offers options of walking or fix the car.
 If they decide to fix the car, a sinkhole separates them.
 The assistant reaches a cave, where a man named Illinois, resembling Indiana Jones, hands the assistant a cursed monkey statue and asks them to place it on a pedestal.
 If they refuse to place it, the assistant, seemingly possessed by the statue, attacks Illinois.
-If they place it, they are both briefly transported to monkey heaven before Illinois leaves them behind.
+If they place it, they are both briefly transported to the monkey heaven before Illinois leaves them behind.